robert-impey/tree-sorter/README.md

         ii three
         iii three

-The --SeparateTopLevl puts a blank line between "top level" trees.
-This is useful for navigating nimbly in vim.
+The --SeparateTopLevel puts a blank line between "top level" trees.
+This is useful for navigating between groups nimbly in vim.

     $ ./TreeSorter.py fixtures/two-deep-with-gaps.txt --SeparateTopLevel
     1 one